Audio Compressor Release Time Calculator

 Table of Contents

-What does the release time do on a compressor?
+What does release time do on a compressor?

-The release time (also called return time) determines how quickly a compressor returns to its normal state after the signal exceeds or falls below the threshold.
+The release time (also called response time) determines how quickly a Compressor returns to normal after the signal exceeds or falls below the set point.

-Depending on the application area – Vocal, drum, bass or mastering compression – the optimal values vary.
-Our calculator helps you quickly find the right values.
+Depending on the application area – vocals, drums, bass or mastering compression - the ideal values vary.
+The calculator helps you quickly find practical settings.

 How does the compressor release time calculator work?

-The result: A musically meaningful release time intervalthat you can implement directly in the plugin – for better groove and fewer artifacts.
+The result: A musically useful release-time interval that you can apply directly in your plugin - for better groove and fewer artifacts.

 Recommended release times for different applications